pop-pipi/diaghub/README.md

 # DiagHub

-A business application to enable tracking of sub-contractors in the field, job management and allocation.
-The DiagHub utilises an underlying AI to provide the most appropriate route to drivers to ensure both them and their cargo remains safe, using heuristics to provide a quality rating for each path.
+An operations focused application to enable tracking of sub-contractors in the field, job management and allocation.
+The DiagHub utilises an underlying AI to provide the most appropriate route to the drivers client application to ensure both them and their cargo remains safe, using heuristics to provide a quality rating for each path.

 ## Requirements
 * Python 3 - https://www.python.org/downloads/
 * Python pip (may be included with your python installation)
 * Optional - Virtual Environment (Installation instructions provided in "Starting the app")
-###### Dependencies are location in requirements.txt, I suggest using Virtual Environment to install and manage these
+###### Dependencies are located in requirements.txt, I suggest using Virtual Environment to install and manage these

 ## Starting the app
 Download the project, right click and extract from the archive, navigate to the project directory, (../DiagHub/), in terminal/command prompt, and execute the following: